Leichte Sprache

 The open art museum inspires.

-The open art museum questions existing thought patterns.
+The open art museum questions existing patterns of thought.

 The open art museum promotes diversity in art and in the art world.